OxHainan/cloak-client/readme.md

     Cloak Client
   </a>
 </h1>
-Cloak Client is a Cloak web3js client to help user in interacting with Cloak easily.
+Cloak Client is a Cloak web3js client to help user in interacting with Cloak.

 ## 🎉 Install